Primer

 Abstract and Concrete models

-In Django ORM, database tables are represented by class that inherit from django.db.models.Model.
+In Django ORM, database tables are represented by classes that inherit from django.db.models.Model.
 These classes will exist under specific Django apps and are registered as part of Django initialisation.

-So for example, a Django app will have a models.py that may look like:
+So for example, a Django app will have a models.py file that may look like:

 from django.db import models